MitchWijt/caagAssignment/readme.md

 ## Commands

 To run the hourly email command enter: php artisan schedule:run
+To run the server on local host enter: php artisan serve (make sure to have installed composer and the vendor files)